 The Indian government is seeking assurances from the Chinese authorities that the projects they are undertaking will not impact upon the water flow in India, and the UK government should support India in this.

 River flows and water resources will increasingly become a focus of tensions and conflict in the region as we see the impact of climate change play out.
 That is why it is increasingly important that China signs up to a water-sharing agreement with India and Bangladesh, to provide a framework for solving any future conflicts in a responsible and co-ordinated manner.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.